bhardwajRahul/IntelOwl/README.md

   - *ingestors* that allow to automatically ingest stream of observables or files to IntelOwl itself
   - *playbooks* that are meant to make analysis easily repeatable
   - *data models* to map the different data extracted from analyzers to a single common schema
+  - *artifacts* that are representations of observables or files that can be analyzed multiple times for different evaluations
+  - *user events* that allow users to add custom evaluation or additional info to any artifact
 - A starting point for analysts' **Investigations**: users can register their findings, correlate the information found, and collaborate...all in a single place